Tariqe Fosu

 A product of the Reading academy, Fosu rose to prominence at Charlton Athletic and Oxford United, before transferring to Brentford in January 2020.
+After a 3 1/2-year spell and then a year out of football, he transferred to Northampton Town in 2024.
 Fosu was capped by England at U18 level and made his senior international debut for Ghana in October 2020.